-Designed by the owners for easy living you have a kitchen to one end where you can rustle up your favorite Jamie dish; a central dining table to load with good food, eat and talk and, finally, the sitting area with big plump sofas to curl up on, relax, read a book or watch the ultra mod flat screen TV.
+There is a central dining table to load with good food, eat and talk and, finally, the sitting area with big plump sofas to curl up on, relax, read a book or watch the flat screen TV.

 I really like this barn, the layout contemporary, the spaces working well, conducive for an easy relaxed holiday, all of which I am sure will please those that stay.